CCBDA-UPC/Assignments-2020/Lab04.md

 4. For *Application code*, select **Sample application** and click at **Review and launch**.

-5. In the next screen, find the box named **Instances** click *Modify* and select a `t2.nano` Instance type (the smallest EC2 instance that you can pick.
+5. In the next screen, find the box named **Capacity** click *Modify* and

+- select a `t2.nano` Instance type (the smallest EC2 instance that you can pick.
 Consider t2.micro if you have free tier available).
 Click **Save**.

+- select "Load balanced" as "Environment type" and select a minimum of 1 instance and a maximum of 2 instances.

-6. Back in the boxes screen find the one named **Security** click *Modify* and select a *EC2 key pair* that you have access to.
-Select *IAM instance profile* the value **gsg-signup-role** and click **Save**.
+6. Back in the boxes screen find the one named **Security** click *Modify* and

+- select a *EC2 key pair* that you have access to (if you don't have any keypair you will not be able to access the EC2 instances that Elastic Beanstalk creates.)
+- for *Service role* select the value **gsg-signup-role**
+- click **Save**.

 7. Back in the boxes screen find the one named **Notifications** and type your e-mail address to receive notifications regarding the environment that you are launching.
 Click **Save**.

-8. Back in the boxes screen find the one named **Network** and select a VPC where the app. will run isolated regarding its security groups.
-Select only **eu-west-1a** in both *Load balancer subnets* and *Instance subnets*.
+8. Back in the boxes screen find the one named **Network** and

+- select a VPC where the app. will run isolated regarding its security groups.
+- select only **eu-west-1a** in both *Load balancer subnets* and *Instance subnets*.
 If you select more availability zones one EC2 instance will be created on each zone.
-Check *Public IP address* to be able to access the app from the outside.
-Click **Next**.
+- check *Public IP address* to be able to access the app from the outside.

-9. Back in the boxes screen find the one named **Capacity**.
-Here you can select whether you want a single instance running your environment or several instances with a load balancer and an auto-scalling policy.
-Please check the auto-scalling options to get a sense of what it can be achieved.
+- click **Next**.

-10. Review all the settings and click **Create app**.
+9. Review all the settings and click **Create app**.

 In just a few minutes, Elastic Beanstalk provisions the networking, storage, compute and monitoring infrastructure required to run a scalable web application in AWS.